alanlau54/SimpleRebalance/README.md

 This is sample project that implements a simple portfolio rebalancing module.

 ##Description
-This project is portfolio with positions target allocations.
+This project implements a portfolio holding equity positions.
+Each position has a ticker,shares, target allocation and actual allocation.
 As prices fluctuate, the actual allocations of investments may diverge from the target allocations.

 * Single theaded for simplicity.
 * Equity quotes are designed to be updated by some type of market feed.